Booligoosh/codetheweb.blog/_posts/2017-10-06-html-syntax.md

 ---
 The syntax of a language is how it works.
 How to actually write it.
 Learn HTML syntax in this article...

+The building blocks of HTML are called elements, and the building blocks of elements are tags.
+When they are put together, they make a website - sort of like atoms and subatomic particles (HTML elements are not related to scientific elements of course, just one of my weird analogies).
+Let's get started!

 ## HTML Elements
 Ok, I'm going to show you a bit of code. *WHAT???* Don't panic.
 You don't have to understand what it all means, I will explain below:
 ```HTML